K1ng-T0ast/city-explorer/README.md

 **Author**: Kyle White

-**Version**: 1.3.0
+**Version**: 1.4.0

+Updated on 4-21-23 added photos of searched city to application.
 Updated on 4-20-23 Componetized the front-end codebase.
 Added CSS styling.
-Updated on 4-19-23 to include movie component, bootstrap carousel, and link to API server.
+Updated on 4-19-23 included movie component, bootstrap carousel, and link to API server.
-Updated on 4-18-23 to separate form, alert, and card into separate components.
+Updated on 4-18-23 separated form, alert, and card into separate components.

 ## Overview